 And while you’re there, definitely sample some rosé at a café or two!

 Most importantly, though, relax on the beach!
-Some of the best beaches in Nice include Villefranche-sur-Mer with smaller pebbles that almost resemble sand and is perfect for snorkeling, Blue Beach, which is perfect for parasailing and wakeboarding, and Opera Plage is probably the busiest but is the easiest to get to.
+Some of the best beaches in and around Nice include Villefranche-sur-Mer with smaller pebbles that almost resemble sand and is perfect for snorkeling, Blue Beach, which is perfect for parasailing and wakeboarding, and Opera Plage is probably the busiest but is the easiest to get to.

 Where to stay in Nice: